 Payment Options to Cover Gastric Sleeve Cost Mexico

-One of the first and most common questions prospective patients have when considering medical tourism is how to pay for gastric sleeve without insurance because even if you have health insurance for bariatric surgery, it likely won’t cover an out-of-country procedure.
+One of the most common questions patients have when considering medical tourism is how to pay for gastric sleeve in Mexico without insurance.
+Even if you have health insurance for bariatric surgery, it likely won’t cover an out-of-country procedure.

-Fortunately, there are many options available, including financing.
+Fortunately, there are many options available to finance weight loss surgery in Mexico.
 Many clinics in Mexico and third-party medical tourism companies offer a range of financing options that patients can apply for, and this can make potentially life saving surgery accessible to people struggling with obesity.
 Some people will also use credit cards to pay for the surgery or apply for a special medical credit card just for this purpose.